- 7 attackers form rondo shape inside grid. 1 additional attacker positioned in the centre.

 - Attacking players must get the ball into the pivot player as many times as possible.
 One point is given each time he receives possession.

 - Once he has the ball, he must turn and look to find another teammate quickly to keep the move going.
 If he succeeds in continuing the play, the next time he receives will be worth two points, and so on.

-- Defenders aim to limit the number of passes into the pivot player.
+- Defenders aim to limit the number of passes into the pivot player by blocking lanes.